-Thus, the XX Retreat was a pleasant upside surprise, featuring multicultural, multigenerational, and interdisciplinary collaboration, all focused on rewriting the story of healthcare.
+Thus, the XX Retreat was a pleasant upside surprise, since it featured multicultural, multigenerational, and interdisciplinary collaboration, all focused on rewriting the story of healthcare.

-Overall, the meeting was about generating ideas, problem solving and how to get the job done.
+Overall, the meeting was about generating ideas, problem-solving and learning how to get the job done.

 The panel discussions offered something for everyone trying to improve our healthcare ecosystem.
 Topics ranged from Health Navigators: Virtual and Live Coaches for Optimized Wellbeing, Personalized Medicine–Implications for the Healthcare Ecosystem, to Big Data–Big Impact?